ajrcarey/pdfium-render/README.md

   `FPDF_GetArrayBufferAllocatorSharedInstance()`, `FPDF_BStr_Init()`, `FPDF_BStr_Set()`,
   `FPDF_BStr_Clear()`, `FPDF_SetPrintMode()`, and `FPDF_RenderPage()`; adds `pfdium_use_skia`,`pdfium_use_win32`, `pdfium_enable_xfa`, and `pdfium_enable_v8` crate feature flags;
-  adjusts dependency versions in `Cargo.toml` to meet a minimum supported Rust version (MSRV) of Rust 1.60; established upper bound on `bindgen` dependency to avoid a build failure when compiling to WASM that was introduced in `bindgen` versions 0.70.0 and later, as described at <https://github.com/ajrcarey/pdfium-render/issues/156>.
+  adjusts dependency versions in `Cargo.toml` to meet a minimum supported Rust version (MSRV) of Rust 1.60; establishes upper bound on `bindgen` dependency to avoid a build failure when compiling to WASM that was introduced in `bindgen` versions 0.70.0 and later, as described at <https://github.com/ajrcarey/pdfium-render/issues/156>.
 * 0.8.24: introduces crate feature flags for selecting Pdfium API versions to use in